advnsoftware-oss/agrid-js/packages/browser/README.md

 ### Running local create react app example

-You can use the create react app setup in `packages/browser/playground/nextjs` to test posthog-js as an npm module in a Nextjs application.
+You can use the create react app setup in `packages/browser/playground/nextjs` to test agrid-js as an npm module in a Nextjs application.

 1. Run `posthog` locally on port 8000 (`DEBUG=1 TEST=1 ./bin/start`).
 1. Run `python manage.py setup_dev --no-data` on posthog repo, which sets up a demo account.